Drawing: Manner | Kenjiro Okazaki, Enrico Isamu Ōyama, Aya Kawato, Hideki Makiguchi, Goro Murayama

 Makiguchi is a Tokyo-based artist whose photographs exude a powerful sense of existence despite the absence of people in their respective environments.
 After graduating from Tama Art University in 2009, he obtained his master’s degree in Intermedia Art from the Tokyo University of the Arts in 2011.

-Makiguchi’s solo exhibitions to date are Back is always the void at VACANT (2010) and Quiet, Unlimited, Close to Nothing, Invisible Place at Tokyo’s LIQUIDROOM (2012).
-In 2015, Makiguchi participated in TSCA’s group show In the Beginning, Silence was Always Silence with Elena Tutatchikova.
+Makiguchi’s solo exhibitions to Date are Back is always the void at VACANT (2010, Tokyo) and Quiet, Unlimited, Close to Nothing, Invisible Place at LIQUIDROOM (2012, Tokyo).
+In 2015, Makiguchi participated in TSCA’s exhibition In the Beginning, Silence was Always Silence with Elena Tutatchikova.
 That same year, he also partook in IMA gallery’s group exhibition STEP OUT!
 New Japanese Photographers.

 Through the aesthetic of “silence,” viewers of Makiguchi’s works are reminded of the stillness of photography and how photographs act as a miniature monument—revealing something initially invisible to the eye in his seemingly ordinary landscapes.